 Once upon a time, not so long ago, there was a young naive traveller who thought she could see everything she wanted to see from the side of a road.
 If the walk from a car park to a viewpoint involved anything more than 100ft of walking, it probably wasn’t worth seeing anyway (cos surely Mother Nature would have put it closer to the road…duh!).
 But somehow, somewhere along the way, something changed.
 Eight years ago, in Yosemite, we did our first “hike” and we thought we were Bear Grylls.
 Ok, it was less than a 3km round trip but there was definitely an elevation change of a mighty 400ft.

-50 kilometres east of Jasper National Park, Maligne Lake is probably best known for it’s boat tours to the highly instagrammable Spirit Island, but we decided to leave our money in our pockets and initially walk the easy 3.2km Mary Schaffer Loop.
-It’s a well-maintained trail winding it’s from the lakeshore through the wilderness before emerging back to the lake.
+50 kilometres east of Jasper National Park, Maligne Lake is probably best known for its boat tours to the highly instagrammable Spirit Island.
+We decided to leave our money in our pockets and walk the easy 3.2km Mary Schaffer Loop.
+It’s a well-maintained trail winding from the lakeshore, through the wilderness, before emerging back to the lake.
 Along the way there are interpretative panels which explain a little more about Mary Schaffer – a writer, photographer and artist, and the first non-native woman to travel through much of Jasper and Banff National Parks.
 It took us about an hour to complete the trail, and we barely crossed paths with anyone else once we left the lakeside.
 They must all have been on those boats to Spirit Island…

-After a picnic lunch, we tackle the second easy hike of the day at Maligne Lake – see how we’re easing ourselves into things?
+After a picnic lunch, we tackle the second easy hike of the day at Maligne Lake.
+See how we’re easing ourselves into things?
 The 2.7km Moose Lake loop begins at the Bald Hills Trailhead but is well signposted, taking you through the forest before arriving at this amazingly peaceful lake.
-We disappointingly don’t see a moose (or do I?) but judging by the number of wildlife photographers around it’s not unlikely that you’ll see a local resident or two of the moose or even bear variety.
+We disappointingly don’t see a moose (or do we?) but judging by the number of wildlife photographers around it’s not unlikely that you’ll see a local resident or two of the moose or even bear variety.
 The trail then descends back towards the shores of Maligne Lake and the parking lot.